wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - If you try to request for the same access token but with a different set of factors in `PowerAuthAuthentication`, then the request will fail with `wrongParameter` error code.

+- PowerAuth mobile SDK is now using custom "User-Agent" for all HTTP requests initiated from the library.
+  - You can see how's user agent string constructed by reading a new `userAgent` property of `PowerAuthClientConfiguration` object.
+  - To set the previous networking behavior, you can set `nil`

 ## iOS & tvOS App Extensions

 - TBA